Product Review: Simply Lite Sugar Free Dark Chocolate

 Flavor and Texture

 One of the ingredients listed on this product is inulin, a vegetable fiber that is commonly added to processed foods to increase their fiber content.
-This may be why Simply Lite’s fiber content was slightly higher than that of other chocolate bars.
-This higher fiber content also lowers the net carbs and glycemic impact of the food.
+The higher fiber content inulin adds to this bar lowers the net carbs and glycemic impact of the food.
+Adding prebiotic fiber like this is something we very commonly see with “healthified” foods, such as Halo Top ice cream.
 One thing to note about this ingredient is that overeating it can also cause some gastrointestinal upset, including gas, bloating, flatulence, and diarrhea.

 While this bar may be an alternative for those with a sweet tooth who are looking to cut down their sugar intake, there are several trade-offs made with Simply Lite’s chocolate bar.
 With two ingredients known to cause gastrointestinal upset when consumed too much, it’s important to limit your consumption of this product, unless you don’t mind some extra time in the bathroom.
 The taste and texture are definitely not the same as “the real thing” so some may not be big fans of this alternative.
-My final verdict on this is that I would rather buy regular dark chocolate and make sure that I’m enjoying it in small amounts.
+The fact is that there is nothing wrong with occasionally indulging in chocolate and there’s no need to feel guilty about it or the need to healthify it.
+My final verdict on this is that I would rather buy regular dark chocolate.